seatgeek/circus-logstash/README.md

 `subclass` A class to use as well (like writing files still)

 Any options prefixed with `subclass_` will be passed to the init of the subclass

+Any options prefixed with `field_` can be used to include extra field:value pairs in the Logstash events.
+This is useful to include extra metadata about this process.